bizzlechizzle/visual-buffet/docs/sme/florence_2.sme.md

 ### Known Weaknesses

+1. **NO CONFIDENCE SCORES**: Florence-2 does not provide per-tag confidence.
+Tags are returned without confidence values.
+This is fundamentally different from RAM++ which provides calibrated confidence scores per tag.
-1. **No Predefined Tag List**: Unlike RAM++, outputs free-form text requiring parsing
+2. **No Predefined Tag List**: Unlike RAM++, outputs free-form text requiring parsing
-2. **Variable Output Format**: Caption tasks return sentences, not tags
+3. **Variable Output Format**: Caption tasks return sentences, not tags
-3. **Detection Vocabulary**: OD task has limited label set compared to specialized taggers
+4. **Detection Vocabulary**: OD task has limited label set compared to specialized taggers (only 2-5 labels!)
-4. **Confidence Scores**: Not natively provided; must be derived from generation scores
 5. **Requires Parsing**: Raw output needs post-processing to extract tags

+### When to Use RAM++ Instead

+Use RAM++ (threshold 0.5) when you need:
+- Confidence-based filtering
+- Consistent tag vocabulary
+- Per-tag confidence scores for ranking
+- Threshold-based control over output volume

 ### Edge Cases